MuhammadKotb/Email-Service-Web-App/README.md

 + Inbox emails only can be copied to user folders.
 + In contacts sorting we sort only by username.
 + When open the inbox folder and choose get emails by priority, refresh button must be clicked
+## Features
+1. Filtering emails.
+2. Searching emails and contacts.
+3. Sorting emails and contacts.
+4. Move to draft.
+5. Delete forever.
+6. Bulk move.
+7. Get emails by priority.
+8. Edit emails in draft folder by direct the user to send email with the same attributes.
+9. Add custom user folders